See Circle City: Indianapolis Moms Guide to Sunflower Farms

 Spencer Farm – Noblesville

 First on our list of Indianapolis sunflower farms is Spencer Farm.
-Spencer Farm’s sunflower experience is open and more beautiful than ever.
+Spencer Farm’s sunflower experience will open very soon – they wrote on their website that they are seeing the first blooms of the season!
 Check out their Facebook page for updated information daily.
-Spencer Farm planted these sunflowers for you to explore, take pictures, and cut flowers for an additional cost.
-The blooms are estimated to last through the end of July, so get over there as soon as possible!
-Also, they offer sunflower photography, allowing photographers to bring families to five designated spots for family photo sessions.
-For more information and to book, click here.
+Spencer Farm plants these sunflowers for you to explore, take pictures, and cut flowers for an additional cost.
+The blooms are estimated to last two to three weeks.

 Tuttle Orchards – Greenfield